pgorod/pgorod.github.io/_posts/2020-06-12-Free add-on for SuiteCRM.md

 ## Which one to use?

 There are many available.
-I've personally used [Ditto](https://ditto-cp.sourceforge.io/) on Windows, and am now test-driving [CopyQ](https://hluk.github.io/CopyQ/) which runs on all major OS's and is fully-featured.
+I've personally used [Ditto](https://ditto-cp.sourceforge.io/) on Windows, and recently changed to [CopyQ](https://hluk.github.io/CopyQ/) which runs on all major OS's and is fully-featured.

 ## Use-case scenarios